 IBA benchmark data is available on a real-time, intraday or delayed basis through redistribution partners.
 For ICE LIBOR and ICE Swap Rate, intraday data is available 4 hours after original publication time and delayed data is available 24 hours after original publication time.
 For LBMA Gold Price and LBMA Silver Price, intraday data is available 4 hours after original publication time and delayed data is available at midnight London time.

 Clients wishing to use or redistribute IBA’s benchmarks require a license.
 Further information on the types of licenses available can be found below.
-To take a license, or to find out if one is required for your use, please use the online licensing wizard.

 Any entity or person that wishes to use IBA’s benchmark or other information and data needs to enter into an appropriate licence agreement with IBA.
 IBA currently makes available six types of licence agreements for its benchmarks and other information and data: